OneOfPatience/hello-world/README.md

 # hello-world
-GitHub WorkFlow Practice
+GitHub Practice
-This is my first commit in quite some time.
-I've tried learning to code before, but didn't stay consistent in making time for it each day.
-Here I am again giving it another shot.
-Let's see if I can get a streak going.
+This is a general purpose repo for practicing coding concepts and ideas.